 One of the great benefits of having a retail credit card is receiving offers throughout the year via mail or email.
 These offers can include coupons, invitations to exclusive sales or even free items on your birthday.
 But if you reflexively decline to receive these offers, you could be missing out.

 If you’re thinking of applying for a new retail credit card, it’s important to read its terms and conditions carefully — and to review your credit scores.
 Having good credit typically helps you get approved for the better cards on the market.
-To find out more about where your credit currently stands, you can see two of your credit scores for free, updated each month, on Credit.com.
+To find out more about where your credit currently stands, you can see two of your credit scores for free, updated every 14 days, on Credit.com.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.